Great Sandwich. Lousy Restrooms.

 The optics of unsanitary food preparation

-Why are washrooms such an issue with customers?
+Why are restrooms such an issue with customers and guests?
+Here is why.
 What the industry calls “Health and Safety”, customers call “Hygiene”.

-Hygiene is tightly coupled with food preparation and your facilities bear witness to the safety of the food preparation and the food itself.
-A recurring theme in our survey was that if the washroom was dirty then so was the kitchen.
+A recurring theme in our survey was that if the washrooms were dirty then so was the kitchen.
 Customers can’t see your kitchen.
-They can see your washroom and they can imagine your staff using it…right before they prepare their meal.
+They can see your restrooms and they can imagine your staff using it…right before they prepare their meal.

 What can you do about it?

-2. Schedule daily processes involving the store owner/franchisee, managers and assistant managers that ensure washrooms are cleaned repeatedly and thoroughly.
+2. Schedule daily processes involving the store owner/franchisee, managers and assistant managers that ensure restrooms are cleaned repeatedly and thoroughly.
 Standards should be posted and detailed.

-3. Give your district and regional managers the means to communicate and rate a store’s performance in all key areas, including washrooms.
+3. Give your district and regional managers the tools to execute and verify programs in all key areas, including restrooms.
 Get your stores on a scorecard to be completed by the district manager monthly or quarterly.
-Designate washroom criteria as “critical” whereby non-compliance will penalize and materially lower the score unless standards are met.
+Designate restroom criteria as “critical” whereby non-compliance will penalize and materially lower the score unless standards are met.
 Measurement, in and of itself, actually breeds compliance.
-Measure relentlessly, score aggressively and your washrooms’ “performance” will improve.
+Measure relentlessly, score aggressively and your restrooms’ “performance” will improve.

 For more information, please see the Restroom Cleaning Checklist and the Washrooms Inspection Checklist.